swatikar95/Autonomous-Fighter-Jet-Navigation-and-Combat/readme.md

 - Advancement in Explainable AI for Multi-Objective Problems: The project demonstrates that DRL can effectively address complex, multi-objective problems.
 The insights gained from the reward function and decision-making analysis contribute to the broader understanding and improvement of explainability in AI-driven processes.

+- Explainability through Factual and Counterfactual Analysis: By examining both factual and counterfactual actions and rewards, the project enhances the transparency of the AI agent's decision-making process.
+This analysis provides critical insights into why certain actions are chosen over others, allowing users to comprehend the reasoning behind specific decisions, especially in complex scenarios requiring quick responses.

 ### Author Details
 Name: Swati Kar